Suizhou Hubei, China Travel Guide

 Leaving a small amount of food on your plate indicates satisfaction.

-Finishing everything might imply you are still hungry.
+Finishing everything might imply you remain hungry.

 Non-alcoholic options include tea (green, black), soy milk, fruit juices, and bottled water.